-Safety tips to help reduce your risk of carbon monoxide exposure during summer storms:
+Safety tips to help reduce your risk of carbon monoxide exposure during severe storms:

 - 1. Only use generators outside.
 Keep them more than 20 feet from both you and your neighbor's home, doors, windows, and open garages. - 2.
 Do not bring generators, pressure washers, grills, camp stoves, or other gasoline, propane, natural gas or charcoal-burning devices inside your home, basement, garage, carport, camper, boat cabin, or tent or even outside near an open window or door. - 3.
 Test carbon monoxide detectors to make sure they are working.
-If detectors have batteries, check to make sure they are good.
-Plug-in CO detectors should have battery backups in case the power goes out.
-Check to make sure. - 4.
-Do not remove the batteries from detectors to use somewhere else.
-The detector can only save lives if it works!
+If detectors have batteries, check to make sure they are working.
+Plug-in CO detectors should have battery backups in case the power goes out, but it's best to check your detector to make sure.

-- 5. Do not cook with charcoal indoors. - 6.
+- 4. Do not remove the batteries from detectors to use somewhere else.
+The detector can only save lives if it works! - 5.
+Do not cook with charcoal indoors. - 6.
 Do not idle a car in a closed garage.
 Once you pull in, immediately turn off the engine.
 Be extra careful with "remote start" engines which may be on without your knowledge.